-- Shared Networking.
-Select this option to enable the Network Address Translation (NAT) feature for the virtual machine.
-In this case, your virtual machine will share whatever network connection is currently used by your physical computer. - Bridged Ethernet.
+- Bridged Ethernet.
 Select this option to allow the virtual machine to access the local network and Internet through one of the network adapters installed on the physical computer.
-In this case, the virtual machine is treated as a stand-alone computer on the network and should be configured in the same way as a real one.
-You can choose the physical adapter where the virtual machine adapter will be bridged in the drop-down list below the Bridged Ethernet option. - Host-Only Networking.
-Select this option to allow the virtual machine to connect to the physical computer and the virtual machines residing on it and to make it invisible outside the physical computer. - Routed Networking.
-Select this option to allow the virtual machine to access the internet with the network connection shared with the physical server where it resides.
+In this case, the virtual machine is treated as a stand-alone computer on the network and should be configured in the same way as a real one. - Host-Only Networking.
+Select this option to allow the virtual machine to connect to the physical computer and the virtual machines residing on it and to make it invisible outside the physical computer.